Want a Minimalist Wallet? These 10 are THE BEST in 2024

 4. Different designs

 While older wallets all tended to follow the same pattern, minimalist-style wallets are free to test whatever design they prefer.
-The most popular method is two plates of metal held together by an elastic band; however, you will find others where cards are pushed outwards to you via a button.
+The most popular method is two plates of metal held together by an elastic band; however, you will find others where cards are pushed outwards to you via a button (or even a whole side of the wallet).

 You will also find minimalist cloth (front-pocket wallets) similar to bi-folds, but they have cards on the outside rather than hidden inside.
 It would be best to decide what works best for you.